 The first column contains the app name, the second column indicates the popularity of the app, i.e., number of downloads (installs), while the "Streams" grouped columns show the streams used in that app.

 For example, Sygic GPS, a popular navigation app with more than 10 million downloads, could be replayed with VALERA because VALERA replays GPS and network inputs.
-Similarly, popular apps with more than 50 million downloads, such as Barcode Scanner, Shazam, Google Translate, and Twitter could be replayed thanks to VALERA's support for replaying camera, microphone, and intent inputs.
+Similarly, popular apps with more than 50 million down-